U16 Chargers 8, Washingtonville 2

 Instead of a Thursday practice, the U9 In House Girls traveled to Beacon, where they had a first-ever friendly match with Beacon’s In House Girls program.

 Philipstown had eight players and Beacon had 15.
 Playing 7-a-side, Philipstown got lots of playing time.
 While Beacon exhibited great ball control and dribbling skills, Philipstown showed tenacity in goal and on the field and impressed fans with their passing ability.
 It was a positive experience for all and Philipstown is grateful to Beacon for hosting.
 Spring season is coming to a close soon, but keep your eye out for these fast-flying girls this fall when they form the Philipstown Falcons travel team.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.